 Place the skillet back over medium heat.
 When the drippings are hot, add the squash slices and the onion.
 Sprinkle lightly with kosher salt and freshly ground black pepper.
 Saute, turning frequently, until the squash is tender and the onions are lightly browned.

 Transfer the squash and onions to a serving dish and top with the crumbled bacon.

-Toss the vegetables with toasted chopped pecans before serving.
+- Toss the vegetables with toasted chopped pecans or slivered almonds just before serving.